IRVLUTD/SceneReplica/README.md

    It runs in a loop and asks you to enter the scene id at each iteration.
 Loads the objects in gazebo and waits for user confirmation before next scene.

+3. To use MoveIt with Gazebo for the Fetch robot, start MoveIt by
+    ```Shell
+    roslaunch launch/moveit_sim.launch
+    ```

+4. Try the model-based grasping as described below in Gazebo

 <img src="./media/gazebo_scene.png" alt="gazebo_scene" style="width:400px;"/>

 ## NVIDIA Isaac Sim (Simulation) Usage